 We left the show in the evening and headed back to our hotel in downtown Toronto.
 Nearby our hotel were a lot of shops and restaurants so we headed out for dinner.
 We ate at a local brewery and then headed back to the hotel for the night.

-Saturday morning we left early to get some breakfast and then arrive at the card show when the doors opened up.
+Saturday morning we left early to get some breakfast and then arrived at the card show when the doors opened up.
 We spent the entire day looking through stacks and stacks of cards hoping to find a few that we were interested in.
 Sam purchased a couple boxes of cards and we tore them open hoping to get one of the cards he was looking for.
 The Nicholls cards were proving to be a challenge, but he got quite a few other cards that were nice to have.

 We left the expo in the afternoon to head back into Toronto so we could attend the Vancouver Canucks game against the hometown Maple Leafs.
 It was ‘Hockey Night in Canada’ and it was expected to be a big event.
 We arrived early to the arena to walk around and look at everything.
 It’s always exciting to attend an NHL game, but to do so in Toronto is quite a treat.
 Our seats for the game were at center ice about 22 rows up from the action.
 I don’t think there’s a better location to watch a game.
 The game itself was fun as there were 8 goals scored and one fight.
 Vancouver won the game as expected, but the local fans were happy to see their team put up a good challenge.

 Sunday morning started out the same as Saturday with us leaving early to grab a bite to eat before heading back to the expo for the final day.
 Sam traded a few cards with some of the dealers and picked up a few final cards for his collection.
 All in all it was a great show.
 I haven’t collected cards in quite a few years, but it made me wish I hadn’t stopped.
-It’s a little overwhelming with all the new sets that are out, and the cost of some of the cards, but there are still affordable cards to get.
+It’s a little overwhelming with all the new sets that are out, and the cost of some of the cards is crazy, but there are still affordable cards to get.

 We left the expo a little after noon so we could go to the Hockey Hall of Fame.
 We went to the Hall of Fame back in ’91, but it has since moved into a location downtown and expanded it’s size so we were anxious to see it.
 Last week there were new inductees to the Hall of Fame, including it’s first female members.
 There were a lot of really nice exhibits for the inductees, the different teams, international competition, and the Stanley Cup itself.
 We spent quite a few hours wandering around looking at everything.